61a/number3/README.md

 - `train_GPT.py`: This script is responsible for training the GPT model on the pulsar data representations learned by VQ-VAE.
 - `sample_VQVAE_GPT.py`: This script utilizes both trained VQ-VAE and GPT models to generate new pulsar data.
 - `Multimodel_Semi.py`: The main executable that integrates the workflow from data preprocessing to pulsar candidate identification.

+## Getting Started

+### Prerequisites

+Before running the scripts, ensure that you have the necessary data preprocessed according to the system's requirements.
+The following dependencies are also required:

+- Python 3.x
+- PyTorch
+- NumPy

+To run the entire workflow, execute the main script Multimodel_Semi.py:
+- python Multimodel_Semi.py